xXValhallaCoderXx/kiro-ide-constellation/docs/usage.md

 - Click the Constellation icon in the Activity Bar to open the webview side panel.
 - It should display "Hello world" via the Preact app.

+6) Dependency scan results
+- On activation a background scan runs (non-blocking).
+Results are written to:
+  - ./.constellation/data/codebase-dependencies.json
+- To re-run manually: open the command palette and run "Constellation: Scan Dependencies".

 Helpful commands
 - Constellation: Self-test — Spawns the MCP server with --selftest and reports OK/FAILED.
 - Constellation: Open user MCP config — Opens ~/.kiro/settings/mcp.json in the editor.
+- Constellation: Scan Dependencies — Re-run dependency-cruiser on the workspace and overwrite the output file.

 Where the config is
 - User-level: ~/.kiro/settings/mcp.json (always updated by the extension)